 Digital maps offer a great alternative.
-Accessed from a web browser or mobile app, digital maps eliminate printing, saving you £££ and the environment plenty more than that – plus they never end up in the bin!
+Accessed from a web browser or mobile app, digital maps eliminate printing, potentially saving you thousands and the environment plenty more than that.
+Plus, they never end up in the bin!

 Looking at recent data, we know that 65% of people trust a business less when its digital offerings aren't up to scratch.
 Maps are no exception.
 When a digital park map is inaccurate, doesn’t adapt to guest needs or fails to show the kind of information guests expect, it can quickly ruin an otherwise excellent experience.